Chaztric/Backdoor-Command-Execution/README.md

 <img width="959" height="262" alt="exploit working" src="https://github.com/user-attachments/assets/ad28764b-f43a-4f51-a2c9-0e3ca025776b" />

-Trigger the vsftpd backdoor and immediately connect to the backdoor shell, once connected I ran commands like 'whoami' and 'root' to verify it worked
+Trigger the vsftpd backdoor and immediately connect to the backdoor shell, once connected I ran commands like 'whoami' and 'id' to verify it worked